pcordone/CS573-Fall-2021-project/README.md

 Week 12
 * Code a heatmap of the binned data above.
 Add a drop down selection for choosing kVAR and kW.
 * Try facet visualization of above by AG or I may try concentric heatmaps of above by AG.
-* I will attempt using the javascript template for preprocessing the data that Prof. Kelleher sent me to create a grouping/binning preprocessor of the full 1 second dataset.
+* Incorporate the d3 library into the javascript template for preprocessing the data that Prof. Kelleher sent me to create a grouping/binning preprocessor of the 15 minute aggregate dataset.
+Meet with Prof. Kelleher to troubleshoot and resolve bugs.
+Utilize the new summary dataset in my visualization and get it to render hour long aggregates.

 Week 13
-* Export visualization and attempt to host it on gtihub.
-If I run into too many technical problems I may abandond this effort.
+* Modify the preprocessor to support 15 minute and 1 hour aggregates of summary data and incorporate the dataset into my visualiation.
+* Add a choice for render the 15 minute and 1 hour datasets as a radio button selection.
+* Modify the preprocessor to support kVAR summary data in addition to the existing kW summary data.
+* Modify the visualization to render the kVAR summary data.
+* Modify the visualization to allow selection of more than one apartment group as a checkbox instead of a menu items for a single selection.
+* Get brushing to select a subset of the yearly summary data to work.

 Week 14
 * Experiment with animations and add hover over text.